-Outcome % of pup oils achieving ou itcome Outcome 2017/2018 2018/2019 2019/2020 2020/2021 2021/2022 Swim competently, confidently and proficiently over a distance of at least 25 metres 42% Not Completed Due to COVID Not Completed Due to COVID 40% Use a range of strokes effectively; front crawl, backstroke and breaststroke 25% Not Completed Due to COVID Not Completed Due to COVID 38% Perform safe self-rescue in different water-based situations 42% Not Completed Due to COVID Not Completed Due to COVID 40% The premium may also be used to provide additional top-up swimming lessons to pupils who have not been able to meet the national curriculum requirements for swimming and water safety after the delivery of core swimming and water safety lessons.
-At the end of key stage 2 all pupils are expected to be able to swim confidently and know how to be safe in and around water.
+Outcome % of pupils achieving outcome Outcome 2019/2020 2020/2021 2021/2022 2022/2023 2023/2024 Not Swim competently, confidently and proficiently over a distance of at least 25 metres Completed Completed 40% 59% Swill competently, confidently and proficiently over a distance of at least 25 fileties Due to Due to COVID COVID Not Not Lice a range of strokes offertively front growt beckstroke and broaststroke Completed Completed 38% 44% Use a range of strokes effectively; front crawl, backstroke and breaststroke Due to Due to COVID COVID Not Not Perform safe self-rescue in different water-based situations Completed Completed 40% 59% Perform sale sen-rescue in unrerent water-based situations Due to Due to COVID COVID The premium may also be used to provide additional top-up swimming lessons to pupils who Not Not have not been able to meet the national curriculum requirements for swimming and water Completed Completed YES YES safety after the delivery of core swimming and water safety lessons.
+At the end of key stage 2 Due to Due to all pupils are expected to be able to swim confidently and know how to be safe in and around water.
 Have you used any funding for this purpose?
-NO Not Completed Due to COVID Not Completed Due to COVID YES
+COVID COVID